lightswarm124/FRP-Specifications/README.md

 FRP uses OP_RETURN script to encode data chunks (byte arrays).
 Each data chunk inside the OP_RETURN payload is denoted in the following sections using angle brackets **(e.g., &lt;xyz&gt;)**.
 Messages violating these rules shall be judged entirely invalid under FRP consensus:

 1. The script must be valid bitcoin script.
 Each field must be preceded by a valid Bitcoin script data push opcode.
-Truncated scripts (ending mid-push) are disallowed.

 2. Each field presented inside the OP_RETURN payload must match the byte size and/or value indicated in parentheses.